LSSTDESC/ImageProcessingPipelines/doc/DRPCookbook.rst

-Anticipating that difference image analysis (DIA) will not be required in the DC2 main survey area, it makes sense to preserve the DC1 grouping of the DRP pipelines, into static sky and dynamic sky pipelines.
+Anticipating that difference image analysis (DIA) will not be required in the DC2 main survey area, it makes sense to preserve the DC1 grouping of the DRP pipelines, into static sky and time domain pipelines.
 The static sky analysis involves image characterization, calibration and coaddition followed by ``Object`` generation and measurement.
-The dynamic sky analysis makes use of the calibrated images, but involves 1) the construction of a ``TemplateCoadd`` image followed by image differencing, ``DIASource`` detection in the difference images, and then
+The time domain analysis makes use of the calibrated images, but involves 1) the construction of a ``TemplateCoadd`` image followed by image differencing, ``DIASource`` detection in the difference images, and then
 2) association of those ``DIASources`` into ``DIAObjects`` which then